Enriched rest to soothe, improve sleep & overall wellbeing

-Ever felt like having a complete break away from it all?
-We live in a 24/7 culture where being switched on and connected online via our phone is king and so addicted, there we are, like this pretty much day and night.
-Stress and overstimulation bring a huge range of symptoms: difficulty switching off at night, wake feeling sluggish, swinging between caffeine and sugar highs and lows, recurring pain issues, sore back, frozen shoulder, digestive problems, IBS, anger issues, a packed calendar with no down time and when you do eke out some space, don’t like what you find there underneath all the busyness, so back to the phone and doing….I could go on (about my life!)
+Recent years have been really difficult for many of us.
+Stress and overstimulation bring a huge range of symptoms: difficulty switching off at night, waking in the night, feeling exhausted, swinging between caffeine and sugar highs and lows, recurring pain issues, sore back, frozen shoulder, digestive problems, IBS, anger issues, a packed calendar with no down time and when we do eke out some space, there is a whole load of unresolved emotions to deal with, so it's easier to switch back to the phone, scrolling and disconnecting.

 We are human beings, not doings and yoga nidra invites us all to come back to our true nature.
 There is literally nothing to do.
 When the busy schedule and stress fall away, there is a deep connection with calm and presence.
 In daily life, we can often forget about it or not experience it at all.
 Yet this connection is there all the time.
 Just as the ocean is always still at its depths, so too are we essentially calm and spacious, kind and perfect, just as we are.
 When we connect with this healing space or aspect, we feel a whole lot better!